Lowell Elementary School

 Social Emotional Learning

-We use the RULER Curriculum for teaching emotional regulation skills and Second Step Curriculum for teaching students tools to interacting with others in social situations.
-We work to improve social and emotional skills in every context at school by using Positive Behavior Interventions and Supports to teach students ways to behave successfully in every part of our building.
-We use a shared language of behavior so that students know exactly what adults are talking about when we give them little reminders.
+We use the RULER Approach for teaching emotional regulation skills and Second Step Curriculum for teaching students tools to interacting with others in social situations.
+We work to improve social and emotional skills in every context at school by using PBIS (Positive Behavior Interventions and Supports) to teach students ways to behave successfully in every part of our building.
+We use a shared language of behavior reinforcement (the Dragon CREST) so that students know exactly what adults are talking about when we offer praise or provide them with little reminders.

 Instructional Techniques

 Lowell utilizes an MTSS (Multi-Tiered Systems and Supports) framework to provide differentiated instruction.
+K-5, there is a 30 minute daily differentiated reading group for all students and a 30 minute WIN (What I Need Block) to provide extension and project-based learning opportunities.
 Assessment data in math and reading helps our school team identify curriculum materials for small-group learning that best meet the needs of individual learners.
 Additionally, we utilize resources and extension activities outlined in our core curriculum to support AL students in going deeper into content and standards.

 We align IEP goals and teaching targets with Common Core Standards and the content taught in general education in order to give every student a connection to the things we know they need to learn.